dipbhujbal/helmtasks/task5/README.md

 ## Tasks

-**Note Use templare files from https://github.com/infracloudio/citadel-internal/tree/master/workshops/helm/kubernetes_manifests and create a chart.
+**Note Use template files from https://github.com/infracloudio/citadel-internal/tree/master/workshops/helm/kubernetes_manifests and create a chart.

 1. Each and every manifest should be templated such that the name of each kubernetes resource should get generated as <release_name>-helm-module>